 Is marijuana legal in Vermont?

 Yes, beginning July 1, 2018, Vermont marijuana laws allow for adult use possession for adults 21 and over.
-The state legislature is currently reviewing proposed rules and regulations to establish a system of sales and taxation, and expects to have them finalized for the governor's signature by the end of the 2020 legislative season.
+The state legislature passed S.54, An Act Relating to the Regulation of Cannabis, to establish a system of sales and taxation in October of 2020, and expects to have recreational cannabis dispensaries open in October of 2022.
 The state’s medical marijuana program continues uninterrupted, which enables patients under 21 to possess and consume medicinal marijuana.

 Where can I buy marijuana in Vermont?

 Medical marijuana patients can purchase their cannabis at state-approved dispensaries.
-However, Vermont’s adult-use marijuana laws only apply to possession, consumption and home cultivation.
-Regulations and legislation for recreational marijuana sales in Vermont have not been passed as of yet.
+Vermont’s adult-use marijuana laws allow for purchase, possession, consumption and home cultivation, however dispensaries are not open yet.
+Recreational cannabis dispensaries are expected to open in October of 2022.